ALSC Bylaws state:

 - Requirements of the office

 - Who else is running, if asked

 - That ALSC requests a biographical statement and statement of concern (Board positions only; award positions do not submit)

 - Verbally review the Policy for Service on Award Committees and FAQ (award committees only; no need to sign at this time)

-- Sends completed slate to the ALSC office by the October 1st deadline to include in the Executive Commitee's fall meeting packet.
+- Sends completed slate and additoinal documents to the ALSC office by the October 1st deadline to include in the Executive Commitee's fall meeting packet.

 - Writes thank you notes to all candidates after the election.

-- Consider holding a follow-up meeting at the Midwinter Meeting to prepare suggestions for the next nominating committee chair.
+- Consider holding a follow-up meeting with the committee to prepare suggestions for the next nominating committee chair.

 - Complete the slate early-it will be important to the vice-president/president-elect as they begin his/her fall committee appointments.